Neverland3124/post-learn/hw2/README.md

 ## What works in the assignment
 - Gererally everything works in the assignment:
     - We firstly implement the bloom filter structure and implement the hash functions
-    - Then we use static bloomfilter size and a list of hash function to compare and plot the diagram
+    - Then we use static bloomfilter size (which we could set the bloomfilter manually) and a list of hash function to compare and plot the diagram
-    - After we have the result diagram we analyze it and change the bloomfilter to be dynamic with number of bits per tuple
+    - After that we generate data and collect them to plot the diagram.
-    - Last we implement the dynamic version of the code
+    - We analyze the diagram and change the bloomfilter to be dynamic to match the expectation of rows

 ## What doesn't work in the assignment
 - nothing